AmanShaikh-IN/AmanShaikh-IN/README.md

 ## Systems & Embedded Background
 I also have substantial experience in **embedded systems, robotics, and low-level programming**, including real-time perception, control logic, and sensor fusion in competition-grade robots.
-This background strongly influences how I design AI systems — particularly around **latency, memory efficiency, scalability, and deployment feasibility** — and complements my current focus on large-scale AI and LLM-based systems.
+This background strongly influences how I design AI systems — particularly around **memory efficiency, scalability, and deployment feasibility** — and complements my current focus on large-scale AI and LLM-based systems.

 ---